vikassharma83021/Xamarin-CrossDownloadManager/README.md

 ### I want to use $FAVORITE_IOC_LIBRARY

-Just register the instance in `CrossDownloadManager.Instance` in the library.
+Just register the instance in `CrossDownloadManager.Current` in the library.
 Here's an example how to do it on MvvmCross:

-    Mvx.RegisterSingleton<IDownloadManager>(() => CrossDownloadManager.Instance);
+    Mvx.RegisterSingleton<IDownloadManager>(() => CrossDownloadManager.Current);

 ### Contribute